PonteIneptique/Georges/documentation/Structure.md

 #Introduction
 This document is defining the structure, in XML TEI, we want to achieve

+It wont take care of the header, because the header is not generated with this tool.
+If you think we should add something about it, please feel free.

 ##Document general structure

+###Structure

 ```xml
 <text>
 	<body>